Independent Travel Agent Contracts: 10 Things to Consider Before You Sign

 Well I’m here to make it a heckuva lot easier.
 I consulted with a few industry professionals; primarily Peter Lobasso, General Counsel for American Society of Travel Advisors (ASTA), and Jackie Friedman, Director of Professional Association of Travel Hosts (PATH) and President of Nexion host agency.
 With their insights, you’ll know what you can expect in an IC/ host agency contract.

 Disclaimer: I hope it goes without saying that I am about as far from a lawyer as you can possibly get.
-But in the spirit of writing about contracts, nothing that's not in writing goes without saying!
-So just in case, I’ll say it: “I am not a lawyer.”
+But in the spirit of writing about contracts, I'm going to put it in writing: “I am not a lawyer.”

 Have I completed law school and passed a Bar Exam?
 Heck no. I haven’t even watched an entire season of Law and Order for cripes sake!
 In that vein, this article is not in any way, on any planet, intended to serve as legal counsel.

 Before I jump in, below is a sample contract you can download.
 This is a handy guide to keep with you as you go through the article so you can how my lay-speak in this article translates to actual legal-speak in a contract.
 Keep in mind that this sample contract is a boilerplate to let you know what you might generally expect with a contract.
 Actual host agency contracts won't be cookie-cutter like this one.
 Download it below:

 This contract sample is brought to you by actual travel attorney, Mark Pestronk.
 Thanks a million, Mark!
 We'll hear more from Mark as you read on, so sit tight!

 Before we take a deep dive, here's the crib notes (aka infographic).
 This is a great summary of what you're about to read: